bennyschmidt/ragdoll/personas.md

 # Custom personas

-If we try to use real people or even fictional characters played by real people, we hit some OpenAI guardrails as you can see below, and can get some less-than-ideal responses.
-It seems best to use entirely fictional characters and content, and provide as much `knowledge` as possible (Wiki style pages work well).
+If you try to use real people or even fictional characters played by real people, you might hit some security guardrails, as you can see below, using GPT-3.5 Turbo for text and DALL-E 2 for images.
+In these cases, we can get some less-than-ideal end answers.
+So it seems best to use entirely fictional characters and content, and provide as much `knowledge` as possible (Wiki style pages work well).

+It also helps to ensure the `name` is mentioned thoroughly in the knowledge source so the persona can identify with the right perspectives.

 Let's try a few!